dariober/ASCIIGenome/README.md

 ```

 Find the first feature on the first file, then change colour of one of the tracks.
 Reset y axes to
-span 0 to 50, finally save as png to file default file name:
+span 0 to 50, finally save as png to default file name:

 ```
 next #1